thetaylormcrae/gemmcountyrunners/_pages/about.md

   overlay_filter: "linear-gradient(rgba(255,138,0,0.4), rgba(76,181,171,0.5))"

 excerpt: >
-  Whether you’re chasing quiet sidewalks or sunrise trails, Gem County Runners is your invitation to reconnect— with movement, neighbors, and purpose.
+  Whether you’re chasing quiet sidewalks or sunrise trails, Gem County Runners is your invitation to reconnect with movement, neighbors, and purpose.
 Let’s build a stronger community, one stride at a time.

 intro_when:
   - title: When We Run